Unseaworthy Vessel Cause Your Injury?

 If you or a loved one was injured while working as a seaman aboard a vessel, all you must prove to have a claim for unseaworthiness is that the vessel or one of its parts was not reasonably fit for its intended purpose and that your injury was because of it.

 If a vessel is unseaworthy and it causes an accident, the injured parties have the right to seek compensation from the owner.
 If you have been injured or a loved one killed while employed on a vessel because of an unseaworthy condition on a scallop vessel, dragger, tanker or tug, the advice of an experienced attorney with an intricate knowledge of maritime law is important.

-- Incompetent crew, inadequate crew or dangerous crew
+Incompetent crew, inadequate crew, not properly trained crew or dangerous crew

 Defective equipment and unseaworthy vessels can cause a host of serious injuries, including:

 - Traumatic brain injuries